 You previously worked as a General Manager for Occipital which develops state-of-the-art mobile computer vision applications and hardware.
 Could you tell us what this role involved in a day to day setting?

 When I was at Occipital, our core product was the Structure Sensor and SDK, which made it simple to add 3D sensing to mobile devices, and develop applications to take advantage of that 3D data stream.
 On a day-to-day basis, I saw my role as combining a short-term tactical and long-term strategic pursuit of revenue and revenue growth.
 For instance, the SDK was free, and therefore it generated no revenue on a daily basis.
 However, as developers used the SDK to create apps to use Structure Sensor, there was a direct relationship between the number of apps published on our platform and the rate of sensor sales.
 So on a daily basis, I’d pursue these indirect revenue opportunities around developer community support, while also setting up programs to sell our sensors in as many channels as possible – including directly through those developers.

 When did you first get the idea to launch a robotics startup?

-Could you tell us what Tangram Robotics does?
+Could you tell us what Tangram Vision does?

 What are some of the existing challenges companies face when it comes to the integration of Robotic Perception Sensors?